jetbrains-academy/scala-tutorial/Structuring Information/Defining Alternatives With Sealed Traits/task.md

 If we look at the introductory picture, we see that musical symbols can be either *notes* or *rests* (but nothing else).

-So, we want to introduce the concept of *symbol*, as something that can be embodied by a fixed set of alternatives: a note or rest.
+So, we want to introduce the concept of *symbol* as something that can be embodied by a fixed set of alternatives: a note or rest.
 We can express this in Scala using a *sealed trait* definition: